dotnet-websharper/docs/GettingStarted.md

     File > New Project > Templates > Visual F# >
     WebSharper > Client-Server Web Application

+* While WebSharper 4 is in beta, templates are under codename `Zafir`.

 ![New Project Screenshot](images/GettingStarted-1.png)

 This project defines a simple website, with both server and